 When comparing arrays, use the array_equal() function from numpy.testing.utils which takes care of comparing types, shapes and content and gives a nicer error message in case the assertion fails.
 Never make tests depend on external factors like random numbers - tests should always give the same result when run on the same codebase.
 You should not only test the expected outcome for the correct use of functions and classes but also that errors are raised when expected.
-For that you can use the assert_raises function (also in numpy.testing. utils) which takes an Exception type and a callable as arguments:
+For that you can use pytest's raises function with which you can define a block of code that should raise an exception of a certain type: